jongwon-han/KR10yr/README.md

 # KR10yr
-Data and resources for the journal paper (Han et al., 2023).
+Data and resources for the SRL paper (Han et al., in review).